DylanCheetah/simple-todo/lessons/Lesson 2.md

     requirements.txt
 ```

 `django-admin` automatically creates a new folder for our Django project.
 Inside will be a `manage.py` script which is used to manage the Django project.
 There will also be a sub-folder with the same name as the project which contains a few scripts needed by all Django projects.
-Next, we need to test the configuration of our new Django project:
+Next, we need to test the configuration of our new Django project by starting a development server and viewing the homepage of our project:
 01. execute `cd simple_todo`
 02. execute `python manage.py runserver`
 03. visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in a web browser

 If the Django project is properly configured, we should see the following page:
 ![django test page](https://github.com/DylanCheetah/simple-todo/blob/main/lessons/screenshots/01-django_test_page.png?raw=true)

+The development server will automatically reload your project whenever you make changes to it.
+Therefore, you can leave the development server running while working on your project.
+If the development server happens to crash for some reason, stop it by pressing Ctrl+C in its terminal and restart it.